-Prerequisite: GED 7867 Theory to Practice or concurrent enrollment, with grade of B- or higher.
-Concurrent enrollment in GED 7835, Teaching Art in the Elementary School; GED 7837, Teaching Health in the Elementary School; and GED 7838, Teaching Physical Education in the Elementary School, is recommended.
-Credits: 1 credit
+Prerequisite: GED 7867 - Theory to Practice with grade of Bor higher, or concurrent enrollment.

+Concurrent enrollment in GED 7835 - Teaching Art in the Elementary School; GED 7837 - Teaching Health in the

+Elementary School; and GED 7838 - Teaching Physical Education in the Elementary School, is recommended.